www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/2024-09-03-fully-bootstrap-network-worker.md

     * [ ] Provide project command to install OSI to an ignored local folder in the source code repos, in order to not pollute the user home's bin folder via the OSI installation.
     * [ ] Use this for local installation during build and deployment of `net.splitcells.martins.avots.distro` as a proof of concept.
-* [ ] Consider that all worker commands of the network core, should be basically links to commands inside the worker project.
+* [o] Consider that all worker commands of the network core, should be basically links to commands inside the worker project.
   If not consider documenting this in the worker doc.
+  -> This will be done, if there are multiple worker implementations.
 * [ ] Create network worker bootstrapper.
     * [x] Create command `worker.bootstrap`, that downloads all repos and make it executable via `worker.execute`.
     * [x] Do not mount documents folder of host, in order to be more independent of host by default.